Vegan Oat Flour Brownies

 - Regular cocoa powder is fine but you can use cacao powder for extra nutrition.
 Cacao powder is rich in magnesium, iron and antioxidants.

 - For a sweeter brownie, add a pinch of stevia or a few stevia drops.

 Loving these easy oat flour brownies?
 You might like these too:

 - Chocolate Chip Quinoa Cookies

 - Vegan Tahini Date Cookies

-- Place the dates in a large bowl and pour just boiled water over them.
-Let them sit for 20 minutes then drain.
+- Place the dates in a large bowl and cover in hot water.
+Soak for 20 minutes then drain well.